Trump folds in latest round of perennial American battle: Citizenship and the census

 In a case that is still moving through the courts, Rep. Mo Brooks, R-Ala., and the state of Alabama have sued the Commerce Department to try to block the counting of undocumented immigrants for purposes of apportionment.
 The Trump administration sought and failed to have the case dismissed on the grounds that neither Brooks nor the state had standing to sue, meaning that it will move forward.

-But when Barr raised the issue Thursday, he suggested that the information the census obtains could used for the purpose of excluding undocumented immigrants from the apportionment figures — a point that could suggest Justice isn't that invested in continuing to fight Brooks.
+But when Barr raised the issue Thursday, he suggested that the information the census obtains could be used for the purpose of excluding undocumented immigrants from the apportionment figures — a point that could suggest the Justice Department isn't that invested in continuing to fight Brooks.

 For now — and with future court cases more likely to affect the 2030 census than the 2020 round — Trump is casting himself as an agent of transparency, and his political opponents as impediments to the count.